bi-tm/kopano-cleanup/readme.md

   --dry-run                          Run script in dry mode --progressbar                      Show progressbar --recursive                        Delete items in subfolder,
-                                     delete subfoldfer itself, if it is empty.
+                                     delete subfolder itself, if it is empty.

 ```